Mark Cox Jr.

 Mark Henry David Cox (5 December 1905 – 27 March 1979) was an English cricketer.
-Cox was a right-handed batsman who bowled right-arm slow.
+Cox was a right-handed batsman, who bowled right-arm slow.
 He was born at Abington, Northamptonshire.

-Cox made three first-class appearances for Northamptonshire in the 1932 County Championship against Gloucestershire, Kent, and Gloucestershire again.
+Cox made three first-class appearances for Northamptonshire, in the 1932 County Championship against Gloucestershire, Kent, and Gloucestershire again.
 In his three first-class matches, he scored 8 runs at an average of 2.00, with a high score of 5.
 With the ball he took 2 wickets at a bowling average of 31.00, with best figures of 2/11.

-He died at Pontypridd, Glamorgan, Wales on 27 March 1979.
-His father, also called Mark, and brother, Arthur, both played first-class cricket.
+He died at Pontypridd, Glamorgan, in Wales on 27 March 1979.
+His father (Mark), and brother (Arthur), both played first-class cricket.